KLayout/klayout/macbuild/ReadMe.md

 # Final comments
 No need to say, KLayout is a great tool! <br>
-With the object-oriented script language (both Ruby and Python) support, our error-prone jobs can be simplified and speed-up.<br>
+With the object-oriented script language (both Ruby and Python) support, our error-prone jobs can be greatly simplified and speed-up.<br>
 Building KLayout from its source code is not difficult.
 Try it with your favorite environment!

 [End of File]